 Imagine you just joined a company.
 As you`re working from home, a Windows 10 laptop and a mobile phone are dropped at your house.
 You received a new user account, but you didn’t receive a password.
 Instead of that, you received a FIDO2 security key and a Temporary Access code.

-Setup of your new account sounds like the future, in which we are working passwordless.
-But since the preview of Temporary Access Pass, on which I published an article yesterday, this isn’t the future, this is the present!
+Setup of your new account without using a password sounds like the future.
+But since the preview of Temporary Access Pass, on which I published an article yesterday, this isn’t the future anymore, this is the present!

 Where I used the Temporary Access Pass (TAP) to authenticate for Windows Autopilot enrollment in the previous post, this week another option to authenticate popped up on one of my test devices.
 On the sign-in screen from my Windows 20H2 device “Sign in with a security key” showed up.